williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/oidc.md

 authenticates the user and returns tokens along with an authorization grant to the client application as a part of the response.

-> Because this endpoint works with the [Okta Authorization Server](/standards/OAuth/index.html#authorization-servers), you don't need an authorization server ID.
+> Because this endpoint works with the [Okta Authorization Server](/standards/OAuth/index.html#authorization-servers), you don&#8217;t need an authorization server ID.

 #### Request Parameters
 {:.api .api-request .api-request-params}